aloisdeniel/anbernic_starter/README.md

-# anbernic_starter
+An example program based on SDL2 that is compatible with Anbernic Linux based handhelds.

-An example application that runs on a Linux-based Anbernic device.
+> Tested on Anbernic RG35XX H